 Anniewata is a large area so I suggest staying closer to the eastern half of the section marked in green in the map above.
 That way you don’t have to walk too far to get to the city center.
 I stayed in that eastern half and it would take me about 10-15 minutes to walk to the downtown area.
 No worries if you don’t like to walk as plenty of tuk-tuks pass by the main road.

 I booked a room in Bernard’s home on AirBnB.
 He, his wife, and their staff are lovely people who really went out of their way to make my stay as comfortable as possible.
 I enjoyed my time there and would be happy to recommend them.
-But if you’d like to see what else is available in the Anniewatta area, then can do so on AirBnB and Agoda.
-If you’re new to AirBnB, then you can get up to USD 43 free travel credit when you sign up via this link.
+But if you’d like to see what else is available in the Anniewatta area, then can do so on Agoda or AirBnB.

 Approximate Room Rate: USD 40 per night (as of May 2019)

 This area offers terrific view of Kandy Lake, especially at night.
 I passed through the area fronting the lake on my way to Helga’s Folly, and I saw many trendy hotels along the way.
 Like Anniewatta, it’s higher up in the hills so I think it might be a prime area because of the views.
-You can search for accommodations here on AirBnB and Agoda.
-As described, AirBnB newies can get up to USD 43 free travel credit when you sign up via this link.
+You can search for accommodations here on Agoda or AirBnB.

 THINGS TO DO

 1. Visit the Temple of the Sacred Tooth Relic